dlt-hub/dlt/docs/website/blog/2023-10-09-dlt-ops-startups.md

 Imagine this scenario: your team receives numerous invoices as email attachments daily.
 You need to extract and analyze the data within these invoices to gain insights crucial to your operations.
 This is where the data load tool (`dlt`) steps in.

-Alena created a [pipeline](https://github.com/dlt-hub/dlt_invoices) using dlt that automates the process of translating invoices received as email attachments in a specific Google email group and stores them in a database (for example [BigQuery](https://dlthub.com/docs/dlt-ecosystem/destinations/bigquery) or [DuckDB](https://dlthub.com/docs/dlt-ecosystem/destinations/duckdb)).
+Alena created a [pipeline](https://github.com/dlt-hub/dlt_invoices) using `dlt` that automates the process of translating invoices received as email attachments in a specific Google email group and stores them in a database (for example, [BigQuery](https://dlthub.com/docs/dlt-ecosystem/destinations/bigquery) or [DuckDB](https://dlthub.com/docs/dlt-ecosystem/destinations/duckdb)).

 As a non-coder working in tech startups for a long time, I finally got a chance to learn how to use the terminal and run a simple pipeline.